SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 ### Second Vote

-Right, so they rephrased the question, to be whether there should be boosters for those over 65 and those at high risk of COVID-19 (presumably the immunocompromised and healthcare workers).
+Right, so now they've rephrased the question, to be whether there should be boosters for those over 65 and those at high risk of COVID-19 (presumably the immunocompromised and healthcare workers).
 It passed unanimously: 18 Yes, 0 No, 0 Abstain.
+And no "extra" votes.

 This will be a recommendation for an Emergency Use Authorization for boosters in those groups.
-Your humble Weekend Editor will be eligible in late November; the Weekend Editrix, alas, is not eligible as she is under 65 (and thus strong in her own right, so that's not a bad thing).
+Your humble Weekend Editor will be eligible in late November; the Weekend Editrix alas, is not eligible as she is under 65 (and thus strong in her own right, so that's not a bad thing).

 That seems eminently sensible to me!
 (After all, I predicted it this morning at the top